-This meeting today is being held on Whadjuk Noongar boodja and we would like to acknowledge and pay respects to Elders past, present and future.
-We thank all past and present members of the community that have supported the City to better understand and value Noongar culture within the City of Wanneroo.
+This meeting today is being held on Whadjuk Noongar boodja and we would like to acknowledge and pay my respects to Elders, past, present and future.
+I thank all past and present members of the community that have supported the City to better understand and value Nyoongar culture within the City of Wanneroo.